Date First Published: December 2, 2014

 - Choice of modalities or methods to be used for:

 With the availability of computerized information technology, an opportunity exists to provide relevant and accurate information as and when required (at the point of care).
-This information can be made available on demand (pull approach) or be presented automatically – activated by certain conditions or rules (push approach).
+This information can be made available on demand (pull approach) or be presented automatically: activated by certain conditions or rules (push approach).
+Whatever pertinent information that care providers would need is made available as documents in files kept in a file storage system within the CIS database.
+Since only pertinent information is provided and in a ‘just-in-time’ manner, it is not useful to provide it through a link to the world wide web.

 Types of Reference Information in Clinical Decision Support Documents

 References can be prepared by the health care facility itself.
 These internal sources of information include work procedure, work instructions and standards.
-Externally sourced references may include evidence based guidelines and basic medical knowledge such as anatomy, physiology, pharmacokinetics, staging systems, body mass index, surface area, nutritional requirements etc. The Decision Support System can provide knowledge at the point of care regarding the following:
+Externally sourced references may must be first vetted and endorsed by the organization before being made available from within the CIS.
+They include evidence based guidelines and basic medical knowledge such as anatomy, physiology, pharmacokinetics, staging systems, body mass index, surface area, nutritional requirements etc. These are as listed below:

 - Diagnostic criteria based on analysis of any or all of the following facts: